CG Composite – Boujou Tracking

 Once that was completed, MIP shaders were applied to all background objects and an IBL (image based lighting) setup with final gather was created to light the scene.
 To further integrate the character, raytrace shadows were created by adding a simple directional light.

 Everything was then rendered and exported into After Effects for post production.
 Adjustment layers and blurs were applied for gama correction and to ‘dirty up’ the character to better match the original footage.
 Then dialogue and additional follie was added over the original audio to complete the scene (all cleaned up in Audition of course).

-Check out the gallery for screenshots and wireframe.
-Also the final render along with a simple breakdown can be viewed below:
+Check out the final render along with a simple breakdown below: